What Is a Cardiac Sonographer? Career, Salary & Education

 Research should cover:

-• Daily responsibilities – such as preparing patients, acquiring images, and assisting cardiologists.
+• Daily responsibilities – such as prepare patients, acquired images, and assist cardiologists.

 • Salary expectations – which can vary by location, experience, and workplace.